Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

-\paragraph{Discussion.---} We now connect our results to the effective triangular lattice systems of bilayer TMDs.
-Interaction strength in unit of the bandwidth can be adjusted by changing the twist angle or choosing different untwisted hetero-bilayers.
+\paragraph{Discussion.} We now connect our results to the effective triangular-lattice systems of bilayer TMDs.
+Interaction strength in units of the bandwidth can be adjusted by changing the twist angle or choosing different untwisted hetero bilayers.
 The interaction is also long-ranged.
 Restricted HF results~\cite{PanWu1} indicate that with sufficiently strong long-range Coulomb interaction, insulating stripe phases can emerge for both 1/2 electron and hole doping, with ferromagnetic or antiferromagnetic order.
-We have performed HF including long-range interaction ($V \neq 0$ in Eq.~\eqref{eq:Hamiltonian}), and find that for SDW region, a reasonable strength of $V$ is not sufficient to stabilize stripes,i.e., the existence of large-scale SDW remains unaffected by the long-range interactions.
-In the experiments of Ref.~\cite{Wang2020,Li2021}, no insulating phases are observed near 1/2 electron and hole doping, indicating that neither the 3Q-I spin-tetrahedral state nor stripe states are realized.
+We have performed HF including long-range interaction [$V \neq 0$ in Eq.~\eqref{eq:Hamiltonian}], and find that for the SDW region, a reasonable strength of $V$ and screening length is not sufficient to stabilize stripes or fluxed phases~\cite{Chen2024}, i.e., the existence of large-scale SDW remains unaffected by the long-range interactions.
+In the experiments of Refs.~\cite{Wang2020,Li2021}, no insulating phases are observed near 1/2 electron and hole doping, indicating that neither the 3Q-I spin-tetrahedral state nor stripe states are realized.
 The tunable metal-insulator transition at neutrality indicates that the interaction strength can be estimated as $U \sim 6-9$ (which roughly corresponds to $U \sim 2.5-3.5$ in HF), which is within the parameter regime that we have considered in this work.
-For experimental investigations of SDWs the spin-valley locking in TMDs has two important consequences: in-plane spin order will result in atomic-scale order (due to the associated inter-valley coherence), and perturbations to the TLHM break the SU$(2)$ spin rotation symmetry down to $\mathbb{Z}_2\rtimes$U$(1)$, allowing for finite-temperature long-range order.
+For experimental investigations of SDWs, the spin-valley locking in TMDs has two important consequences: in-plane spin order will result in atomic-scale order (due to the associated inter-valley coherence), and perturbations to the TLHM break the SU$(2)$ spin rotation symmetry down to $\mathbb{Z}_2\rtimes$U$(1)$, allowing for finite-temperature long-range order.